Krista Mancuso

 IMG_3052.jpg

 I am a proud Oregonian, born and raised in the beautiful Umpqua Valley in Southern Oregon.
-I graduated from Linfield College in 2004 and immediately began working in non-profits and governmental organizations working with those whose voices weren't always heard: those struggling with homelessness, students with intellectual disabilities, and victims of domestic violence or sexual assault.
+I graduated from Linfield College in 2004 have since worked in non-profits and governmental organizations, working with individuals facing homelessness, students with intellectual disabilities, and victims of domestic violence or sexual assault.

 This work led me to law school where I graduated with a J.D. from the University of Oregon School of Law in 2010.
 After working in the Bay Area as an attorney focusing on Intellectual Property litigation and taking a break for my own expanding family, I opened my own family law practice in the Portland area in 2016.
-From 2017-2018 I worked for McKinley Irvin in Portland practicing exclusively family law until the pull to my having my own practice was so strong I returned to my solo practice in the fall of 2018 and have never left.
+I have been practicing exclusively in family law ever since.

 Bar Memberships